 Why a continuing education requirement?

-Continuing professional development allows us to hone our skills, gain additional knowledge in our area(s) of specialty, branch out into new specializations, uncover gaps in our skills and capabilities, demonstrate our commitment to professional growth, strengthen our critical inquiry, and stay current with new technologies, business practices, and the latest developments in our field.
+Continuing professional development allows you to hone your skills, gain additional knowledge in your area(s) of specialty, branch out into new specializations, uncover gaps in your skills and capabilities, demonstrate your commitment to professional growth, strengthen your critical inquiry, and stay current with new technologies, business practices, and the latest developments in our field.

-The time you spend learning or refining your genealogy or business skills counts hour for hour, whether in person or virtually and in any format.
+The time you spend learning or refining your genealogy or business skills counts hour for hour, whether in person, virtually, or in any format.
 Choose the method that suits you best.

 What should I learn?